joseg20/wildfires2025/src/videos/train/README.md

-# Fire Sequence Training Script
+# Training Utilities for Videos

-A concise script to train a temporal fire detection model using PyTorch Lightning.
+A script to train a temporal fire detection model using PyTorch Lightning.

 ## What it does